MIDS-scaling-up/v3/week07/hw/README.md

 ### Instructions

 We are conducting an in-class competition on Kaggle.
-You can find instructions [here](https://www.kaggle.com/c/midsw251birds2021/overview).
+You can find instructions [here](https://www.kaggle.com/c/bird-watch-spring-2022/overview).
 You may need to create a user on the platform first.

 Reference material is found in [this](https://arxiv.org/abs/1812.01187?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+arxiv%2FQSXk+%28ExcitingAds%21+cs+updates+on+arXiv.org%29) paper - make sure to read it first.

-The goal of the homework is to develop a model in kaggle (referencing the [Benchmark script](https://www.kaggle.com/darraghdog/beat-the-bird-benchmark) if you wish), which willl score as high an accuracy score as possible.
+The goal of the homework is to develop a model in kaggle (referencing the [Benchmark script](https://www.kaggle.com/dmitryrekesh/beat-the-benchmark) if you wish), which willl score as high an accuracy score as possible.
 Also, you should implement at least three concepts from the Lab (or alternatively from the referenced paper) into your solution.

 You can see an overview of how to use kaggle in the overview page.

 There is a public leaderboard which will be visible through the competition.
-On the deadline (`Midnight UTC, Sunday 17th`), the challenge will close and the private leaderboard rankings will be revealed!!
+On the deadline (`Midnight UTC, March 2nd`), the challenge will close and the private leaderboard rankings will be revealed!!

 To submit your homework, you need to submit two things to ISVC.
 1. A screen shot of your score on the leaderboard (public leaderboard is ok).